island-lang/island-lang.github.io/README.md

 let totalArea = twoShapes.totalArea // Is this always computable?
 ```

-I assigned a placeholder for a `Shape` with instances of `Circle` and `Square`, despite the fact there are no formal relationship between these types!
+I assigned a placeholder for a `Shape` with instances of `Circle` and `Square`, despite the fact there are no formal relationships between these types!

 Both `Circle` and `Square` have `area` properties that embrace the semantics of the `area` property of `Shape`, so it makes sense that they can substitute for it.
 However, it might sound surprising but this relationship wasn't strictly necessary to enable the substitution.
 Fundamentally, there are no fixed hierarchies, **any context type can be assigned to any other context type**.